“Don’t ask why the addiction, ask why the pain?”

 If you’re concerned about an addiction, I provide a non-judgmental, supportive space of self-discovery.
 I’m not going to tell you that you have to makes changes in any certain way, I’m going to meet you where you are at in your own process.
-Counselling or therapy for addiction often starts with examining the behaviour and looking at what benefit you get from it.
+Addiction therapy often starts with examining the behaviour and looking at what benefit you get from it.
 Change looks different for every person but we’ll start with minimizing the harmful consequences of your behaviour so you can start to have more control over your life.
 Deeper therapeutic work often means looking at those underlying hurts and beginning to resolve past traumas when you are ready to do this.

 Overcoming addiction means teaching your brain how to do things differently.
 We’ll explore more effective coping strategies for coping with triggers and stressors, so you can feel more confident in making changes and possibly letting go of the harmful behaviours that are keeping you stuck.